lc-soft/LC-Finder/README.md

 - **Search by tags:** You can browse and search tagged images in the tags view
 - **Localization:** Support English, Simplified Chinese, Traditional Chinese, expandable support for other languages.
 - **Private space:** A password-protected space where you can hide non-public image sources
-- **UWP：** Support for Windows Universal Platform (UWP), you can [click this link](https://www.microsoft.com/store/apps/9NBLGGH401X5) to view it in the windows app store.
+- **UWP:** Support for Windows Universal Platform (UWP), you can [click this link](https://www.microsoft.com/store/apps/9NBLGGH401X5) to view it in the windows app store.
 Due to the development cost of the UWP version, it will not be updated with the desktop version.

 ## Screenshots